Nyakothee/Hosoptima/README.md

 **What makes our system standout from other competitors in the market**

-So lets make a comparison of our system to Samsara one if the biggest softwares in the market:
+So lets make a comparison of our system to Others e.g.Samsara one if the biggest softwares in the market:
-Based on the technical implementation, here's what makes our system stand out compared to Samsara's standard software:
+Based on the technical implementation, here's what makes our system stand out compared to Other standard software:

 ## Key Differentiators: